 The Data Creator will deposit the compensations in tokens for the Data Holders on an escrow smart contract that Data Holders will be able to progressively withdraw from as the time passes, and up to the full amount once the period of service is successfully finished.
 The smart contract will take care that the funds are unlocked incrementally.
 It is up to the Data Holder to decide how often it will withdraw the funds for the part of the service that is already delivered.

 In order to participate in the service, the Data Holder will also have to deposit a stake in the amount proportional to the amount of the job value.
 This stake is necessary as a measure of security that data will not be deleted or tempered in any way, and that it will be provided to third parties according to the requirements.

-After the agreement between Data creator and Data holders has been created, the Data holder prepares data by splitting graph vertex data into blocks and calculating a root hash which is then stored on the blockchain.
-The root hash is stored permanently for everyone to be able to prove the integrity of data.
+During the agreement formation between Data creator and Data holders, the Data holder prepares data by splitting graph vertex data into blocks and calculating a root hash which is compared to the one stored on the blockchain.
+The root hash is stored permanently during the offer creation proceess for everyone to be able to prove the integrity of data.
 The data is then encrypted using RSA encryption and encryption key appended to it.
 A Merkle tree is again created for the encrypted data blocks, proving integrity of data that will be sent to Data holder.
 The root hash of the encrypted data is written to the escrow contract and finally the data can be sent to Data holder.
 Upon receiving data, the Data holder is verifying that root hash of received data is indeed the one written into escrow contract and if it is a match the testing and payment process can begin.